bitshares/dev.bitshares.works/docs/development/testnets/public_testnet.rst

    cmake .
     make

-We first need to compile the graphene toolkit so that we can let it generate a plain genesis file in the proper format.
+We first need to compile so that we can let it generate a plain genesis file in the proper format.